By Dr. Josh Bross, DC, MS, CCSP, CSCS

 After realizing this, I started to do some massage around the area, and after 30-60 minutes the hand numbness went away.
-Let me be clear- overhead squats didn’t cause this issue, it’s because the reduced flexibility of my shoulder and nerve glide that created tension.
+Let me be clear- overhead squats didn’t cause this issue, it’s because of the reduced flexibility of my shoulder and nerve glide that created tension.
 Therefore at the top of the squat, the brachial plexus was pulled on, causing the symptoms down my arm.

 - Practice the proper technique with your coaches.